Back

 WHY IT MATTERED

-Marketers ship the same post across LinkedIn, Instagram, and X three different aspect ratios, three rounds of design work.
-The PoC sessions confirmed format-switching was the second-biggest time sink after video editing.
+Marketers ship the same post across LinkedIn, Instagram, and X three aspect ratios, three rounds of design work.
+The PoC confirmed format-switching was the second-biggest time sink after video.

 HOW I SOLVED IT

-Designed brand-consistent generation with one-click aspect-ratio switching.
-Source attribution baked in for traceability clinicians, sorry, marketers can see exactly which customer quote drove the asset.
+Brand-consistent generation with one-click aspect-ratio switching.
+Source attribution baked in marketers can see exactly which customer quote drove the asset.
 A slide strip shows all variants; new pages can be added without re-prompting.

 STRATEGIC VALUE